John McNeil: The Palmyra Massacre

 His subsequent campaign in Monroe County, Missouri, was also regarded by some as excessively brutal and indiscriminate.
 He himself said that "where a Union man could not live in peace, a secessionist should not."
-He concluded his campaign on September 14, taking Palmyra after its abandonment by Porter, and avenging the abduction and presumptive murder of Union loyalist (and alleged informer) Andrew Allsman by executing ten Confederate prisoners in what came to be known as the "Palmyra Massacre."
+He concluded his campaign on September 14, taking Palmyra after its abandonment by Porter, and avenging the abduction and presumptive murder of Union loyalist (and alleged informer) Andrew Alsman by executing ten Confederate prisoners in what came to be known as the "Palmyra Massacre."
 McNeil was criticized even by Union sympathizers for the act, and excoriated in the American and European press.
 However, Harper's Weekly quoted a defender:

 These measures were severe, but not from the character of General McNeil: he will receive the applause of all earnest patriots for treating treason as it deserves.
 The fruit of his policy is pointedly exhibited where he has ruled.
 Before his advent murders and all lesser crimes were frequent, for no fault of the sufferers except that they were true to their country and to God.
 Now no more peaceful, stable, and Union-abiding people are to be found than those who live in Northeast Missouri.
 Jefferson Davis is thirsting for the blood of the brave General, and his coadjutors in the North are maligning General McNeil, fabricating statements of his brutality, and even asserting the two-fold falsehood that the wife of Allsman petitioned that the rebels might not be executed, and that the old man has since returned.
 But he will bear such calumnies, and live to reap grateful tributes.

 It was true that Confederate President Jefferson Davis had threatened to execute ten Union prisoners unless McNeil was handed over to the Confederacy, but the threat was not carried out.
 It was also true that a number of local Union-supporters had pleaded with McNeil for the lives of the captives (Allsman's wife not among them).
 The local loyalist paper however supported McNeil: "The madness of rebellion has become so deep seated that ordinary methods of cure are inadequate."
 (Palmyra Courier, October 18, 1862) and McNeil himself would respond years later "... cherishing, as I do, the firm conviction that my action was the means of saving lives and property of hundreds of loyal men and women, I feel that my act was the performance of a public duty."
 (July 1889 response to an article in "The Century" magazine).

 In any event, the act earned him the unshakeable title of "Butcher of Palmyra."
 As a pair, McNeil and his nemesis, Joseph C. Porter, illustrate particularly well the horrors of the war and the difficulty of moral evaluation; it seems likely that the culpability of each was minimized by his own side and exaggerated by the other.